pgbouncer/pgbouncer/doc/config.md

 The impact on PgBouncer memory usage is not that big though:
 - Each unique query is stored once in a global query cache.
 - Each client connection keeps a buffer that it uses to rewrite packets.
-This will be at most 4 times the size of `pkt_buf`.
-This limit will often not be hit though, it only happens when the queries in your prepared statements are between 2 and 4 times the size of `ptk_buf`.
+This is at most 4 times the size of `pkt_buf`.
+This limit is often not reached though, it only happens when the queries in your prepared statements are between 2 and 4 times the size of `pkt_buf`.

 So if you consider the following as an example scenario:
 - There are 1000 active clients